The Tarkine Hotel

-Tannin is famous for daily homemade soup.
+Tannin is famous for homemade soup.
 Dishes served for dinner include our ever-popular Strahan Atlantic Salmon and, as always, the old favourite: Tasmanian Scotch Fillet Steak cooked to your liking.
-As well as our standard menu, our chefs sometimes prepare specials and vegetarian dishes to suit all.
+As well as our standard menu, our chefs sometimes prepare specials and offer vegetarian dishes to suit all.
 A selection of quality Tasmanian beers and local wine is available in the hotel and restaurant.

 Other lighter alternatives provide guests with plenty of choice for lunch, and coffee and tea is available around the clock.

 The new wilderness retreats surround a produce store, which houses a large communal barbecue.
 This area provides another excellent gathering place or function venue for guests.
 Barbecue packs and salads are available on request and other produce is available from the store at reception in the Tarkine Hotel.

 The old miners’ cottages and the new wilderness retreats lie within close proximity to the hotel, providing a sense of community in an isolated part of the world.

 Within the hotel reception area, there is a store with limited general provisions.
 The retail area also sells snack foods, beverages, confectionery, cards, and other basic requisites.
 Please note that petrol is not available at Corinna.